argoproj/argo-cd/docs/operator-manual/ingress.md

 It currently has an advantage over NGINX in that it can terminate both TCP and HTTP connections _on the same port_ meaning you do not require multiple ingress objects and hosts.

+The API server should be run with TLS disabled.
+Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1
 kind: IngressRoute